Balance Your Body and Mind with Calming Fall Yoga

 Shift your Perspective with Inversions and Backbends

-Begin with an inversion of a simple nature such as Legs Up the Wall pose (Viparita Karani), followed by backbends to strengthen and support the opening of the front side of the body.
+- Backbends.
+Follow with backbends to strengthen and support the opening of the front side of the body.
 Good options are Locust Pose (Salabhasana) variations or Bridge Pose (Setu Bandha Sarvangasana).

 Creativity within Structure: Develop Your Personal Practice

-This sequence allows for a strong crescendo in the middle, as appropriate for the individual, and ends peacefully so that you are energized and relaxed in the mind and body after completing the practice.
+The sequence allows for a strong crescendo in the middle, as appropriate for the individual, and ends peacefully so that you are energized and relaxed in the mind and body after completing the practice.